We purchased Drunk Elephant's T.L.C. Sukari Babyfacial so our writer could put it to the test. Keep reading for our full product review.

 When I started using the Babyfacial, I had a lot of questions, but the main one was: How did Drunk Elephant create an exfoliant that’s so effective but feels so creamy?
 After taking a good look at the active ingredients list, it all made sense.

-The product’s 25% AHA blend (of glycolic, tartaric, lactic, and citric acids) promotes skin cell turnover, which explains why I saw subtly brighter skin after one use.
-On the other hand, the BHA (2% salicylic acid) unclogs pores, which is why those pesky whiteheads on my nose never stood a chance.
+The product’s 25% AHA blend (containing glycolic, tartaric, lactic, and citric acids) promises to promote skin cell turnover, which explains why I saw subtly brighter skin after one use.
+On the other hand, the BHA (2% salicylic acid) blend is meant to help unclogs pores, which is why those pesky whiteheads on my nose never stood a chance.

 But how is the formula so buttery and non-irritating with all of those acids?
 My skin can thank the chickpea flour, virgin marula oil, niacinamide (vitamin B3), and sodium hyaluronate crosspolymer for that.
-The chickpea flour works to keep the skin balanced while brightening, while the antioxidant-rich virgin marula oil and niacinamide work together to restore and replenish moisture.
-Lastly, the sodium hyaluronate crosspolymer does double duty by hydrating while reducing the appearance of fine lines and wrinkles.
+According to the brand, the chickpea flour works to keep the skin balanced while brightening, while the antioxidant-rich virgin marula oil and niacinamide work together to restore and replenish moisture, and the sodium hyaluronate crosspolymer does double duty by hydrating while reducing the appearance of fine lines and wrinkles.

-I also appreciate Drunk Elephant's commitment to keeping fragrance and silicones out of its products, as both can irritate the skin and cause breakouts.
-This product is also clean by Byrdie’s standards, as well as vegan and cruelty-free.
+I also appreciate Drunk Elephant's commitment to keeping fragrance and silicones out of its products.
+It's also deemed clean by Byrdie’s standards, as well as vegan and cruelty-free.

 The Feel: Creamy and nourishing